9 Intro to Linux Administration

 .

-9.5 The Linux Filesystem is a tree
+The Linux filesystem is a tree

 in between two directories means that it’s a sub-directory.